 But, as we discovered on our Winter visit to Malta, the country has so much more to offer than sunshine and sea (although of course, that is in abundance in winter too).

-In this post, I’ll go through some of the reasons why we think Malta is great as a Winter destination and, in a lot of ways, why it might actually be better to visit in Winter than in Summer.
+In this post, I’ll go through some of the reasons why we think Malta is a great Winter destination and, in a lot of ways, why it might actually be better to visit in Winter than in Summer.

 In July and August, the peak season for tourist activity in Malta, the average temperature is 27°C (80°F).
 Hot!
 In recent years, temperatures have occasionally reached nearly 40°C (104°F)!
 Ludicrously hot!